Snehlata216/Discuss/README.md

 # Discuss
-In repo we cam discuss or search question
+In repo we can discuss or search question